Stremio/stremio-addon-guide/docs/step3.md

 Stremio catalogs are structured like arrays of the so called `meta preview`.
 It is a preview because it contains only the minimal amount of information required for the catalog to be rendered.

 First inside the add-on directory you will create directory tree, starting with the resource name - catalog.
 Inside, you place a directory for each supported type.
 In this case, this is only a movie directory.
-Thes is where you place your catalog file.
+This is where you place your catalog file.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--bash-->